OHDSI/StudyProtocols/Study 1 - Treatment Pathways/README.md

     - source_name  :  replace with shortname that'll be in result table name (e.g. CCAE, INPC, Optum)

+- Execute SQL (may take a few hours)
-- Export the 4 results tables from your resultSchema into .csv files.
+- Export the results tables from your resultSchema into .csv files.
 - Email the results files to the study coordinator.

+Note that the SQL version runs one study at a time, so the above should be repeated to perform all three studies.